-- 1 Use your metadata profile to log in to the SAS Metadata Server that contains the SAS Metadata Repository connection that you want to use. - 2 Select

-3 Select the SAS application server that contains the SAS Workspace Server that is associated with your SAS Enterprise Miner projects.
+- 1 Use your metadata profile to log on to the SAS Metadata Server that contains the SAS Metadata Repository connection that you want to use. - 2 Select Environment Management ► Authorization Manager ► Resource Management ► By Location. - 3 Select the SAS application server that contains the SAS Workspace Server that is associated with your SAS Enterprise Miner projects.